Successful Career Planning: Your Path to Professional Success

 Besides the above-mentioned, it is also important to keep several factors regarding the career in mind.
 Explained briefly, these would ideally be:

 - Study/Training Involved – an accurate knowledge of the educational or vocational pathway to practice in a given field.
-Sometimes the course work may not meet our standards of expectations or as interesting as the work sounds.
+Sometimes the coursework may not meet our standards of expectations or be as interesting as the work sounds.
 So be prepared to go through the grill of academics as well.

 - Areas of Specialization – deals with the specialties within the broader career.

 - Physical and Psychological Requirements – emphasize the multitude of physical, emotional, mental, and behavioral aspects demanded by the career.